lsoft/DpdtInject/README.md

 | DpdtInject.Tests.Performance.NonGeneric.Transient | Microresolver | NonGenericTransient |  81.541 ns | 1.7322 ns | 3.4991 ns |  80.248 ns | 0.0188 |     - |     - |     144 B |
 ```

-Few more numbers for complex tree total of 1000 bingings (make note NonGeneric now is faster than Generic for DryIoc and Microresolver):
+Few more numbers for complex tree total of 1000 bindings (make note NonGeneric now is faster than Generic for DryIoc and Microresolver):

 ``` ini